ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 [[start:1462524][end:1477690]] And so Clark utilizes this insight to make the case that this explains that in some cases we as agents make use of these extra-neural kind of props and tools and things.
 [[start:1478540][end:1488970]] And he says that the imperative to reduce uncertainty provides a location-neutral cost function that's always been missing from the older arguments around extended mind.

-## Agency and Motivation
+## Section Two: Agency and Motivation

 24:50 [[start:1490160][end:1498360]] So the upshot to this, I think, is that you end up with a view of agents as deeply coupled with their environments.
 [[start:1498520][end:1505196]] So under Active Inference it's just nonsensical to try and think about agents as decoupled from their environment.
 [[start:1505308][end:1510700]] The generative models themselves are of the dynamics between the agent and the environment.

-25:10 [[start:1510780][end:1516400]] So these two things can't be decoupled perception, action loops.
+25:10 [[start:1510780][end:1516400]] So these two things can't be decoupled: perception-action loops.
-[[start:1516480][end:1520612]] So remember I said that perceptual and Active Inference are essentially the same thing.
+[[start:1516480][end:1520612]] So remember I said that pe rceptual and Active Inference are essentially the same thing.

 25:20 [[start:1520666][end:1527720]] They're part of this circular causality and they see the agent constantly producing their own worlds.
 [[start:1528220][end:1532040]] They occupy the states that they're expecting to through action.
 [[start:1532540][end:1540536]] And we might think, based on the literature that I've gone through, that there's some role here for representations.
 [[start:1540728][end:1543100]] So we're not committing ourselves.
-[[start:1544560][end:1551100]] The Active Inference agent is not one that fits with very radical interpretations of inactivism.
+[[start:1544560][end:1551100]] The Active Inference agent is not one that fits with very radical interpretations of enactivism.

 25:51 [[start:1551940][end:1556972]] And Active Inference agents are porous.
 [[start:1557116][end:1568790]] They're open to recruiting external material features of the environment to reduce complexity and therefore minimize the metabolic costs of realizing those expected states.

-26:11 [[start:1571000][end:1584402]] Okay, so that was a bit of Active Inference set against the backdrop of some older questions in philosophy of mind theoretical cognitive science.
+26:11 [[start:1571000][end:1584402]] Okay.
+So that was a bit of Active Inference set against the backdrop of some older questions in philosophy of mind theoretical cognitive science.
 [[start:1584546][end:1589720]] But I'm going to jump straight into agency and motivation now because there's a lot to get through here.
 [[start:1590890][end:1592966]] I'm going to start with a dark room problem.
 [[start:1593068][end:1597094]] This is a canonical philosophical worry in Active Inference.
 [[start:1597142][end:1599770]] So a lot of people, I think, will be familiar with this.

 26:39 [[start:1599920][end:1603020]] And in really brief terms, it's really easy to state.
-[[start:1603390][end:1614686]] The challenge here is to say, if it's all about minimizing prediction error, why don't we just find the most predictable environments possible and stay there and live a nice error free life?
+[[start:1603390][end:1614686]] The challenge here is to say, if it's all about minimizing prediction error, why don't we just find the most predictable environments possible and stay there and live a nice error-free life?
 [[start:1614868][end:1625060]] So Andy Clark paints a picture of a dark room, and you can just be strapped up to an intravenous drip, feeding you the nutrients you need, and you can just be really happy.
 [[start:1625510][end:1627586]] But clearly, we don't do that.
-[[start:1627768][end:1629362]] Active Inference sorry.
+[[start:1627768][end:1629362]] {Active Inference sorry.}

 27:09 [[start:1629416][end:1637718]] Agents in the world, us, we generally typically sometimes we do enjoy dark rooms, but most of the time we don't for any extended period of time.